An elementary proof of the homotopy invariance of stabilized configuration spaces: An intrinsic duality pairing

-We will show that the pairing $H_*(M_+ ;k) \otimes H_*(M^+;k) \rightarrow H_*(S^n; k)$ is the Poincaré duality pairing, since it is well known either adjoint is an isomorphism.
+To do this, we show that the pairing $H_*(M_+ ;k) \otimes H_*(M^+;k) \rightarrow H_*(S^n; k)$ is the Poincaré duality pairing, since it is well known either adjoint is an isomorphism.
 For manifold representatives, the Poincaré duality pairing may be computed by picking transverse representatives and counting the signed intersections.
-Goresky shows that this is true for arbitrary classes, see section 3.6 of \cite{goresky_1981}.
+Goresky shows that this is true for arbitrary classes \cite[Section 3.6]{goresky_1981}.

-Namely, if $a \in H_i(M_+ ; k), b \in H_{n-i}(M^+ ; k)$, there are transverse representatives $\alpha$ and $\beta$, in the sense that all intersections occur as the transverse intersection of top dimensional simplices.
+Namely, if $a \in H_i(M_+ ; k), b \in H_{n-i}(M^+ ; k)$, there are transverse representatives $\alpha$ and $\beta$, in the sense that all intersections occur as the transverse intersection of top dimensional simplices, and by subdivision we can also assume there is at most one intersection per pair of complementary simplices.
 Further, the Poincaré duality pairing is given by counting oriented intersections.
 There are two important consequences of this.
-First, if we consider the restriction of the pairing, $\alpha_+ \wedge \beta \rightarrow S^n$, then, after possibly shrinking the loose framing, the pairing is cellular if we give $S^n$ the 2-cell structure with basepoint at $\infty$.
+First, if we consider the restriction of $\chi_{\bar{F}}$ to $\alpha_+ \wedge \beta \rightarrow S^n$, then, after possibly shrinking the loose framing, the pairing is cellular if we give $S^n$ the 2-cell structure with basepoint at $\infty$.
 This is because the intersections are in the interior of the top dimensional cells.
 Second, if we are given a pair of simplices $d \in \alpha , e\in \beta$ of dimensions $i,n-i$ respectively, then the degree of the map $d \times e /\partial (d \times e) \rightarrow S^n$ at $0 \in S^n$ is either $0$, if there is no intersection of $d$ and $e$, or $\pm 1$, depending on the orientation of the intersection.
 This follows from the fact that a transverse intersection locally looks like $\mathbb{R}^i \cap \mathbb{R}^{n-i}$ inside $\mathbb{R}^n$, in which case one can verify the degree by hand.

 Hence, the image of $[\alpha] \otimes [\beta] $ in $H_n(S^n)$ is given by the sum over the signed intersections of the top dimensional simplices of $\alpha$ and $\beta$ which is exactly the signed intersection number.